 As a testing team, we not only relied on our combined years of experience in our home kitchens, but read cooking blogs, examined each product’s website, checked competing products on the internet and looked for consumer reviews in various areas.
 We took careful note of the data we found and factored it into our side-by-side comparison.

 We evaluated the processors for their performance doing everything from slicing to kneading to shredding, and much more.
 We also examined their size and took note of how easy (or hard) they were to both use and to clean.
 We also looked at the design including such things as noise levels, speeds, the number of blades and disks that come with each.
 Another important factor in our grading was the length of the warranty for the machine itself and its motor, and how easily you can get help if anything goes wrong.

 What to Look for in a Food Processor

 Food processors can save you plenty of time in the kitchen and make cooking even the most elaborate dishes easy and fun.
-The best food processors emphasize these characteristics:
+The best food processors need the following characteristics.

 We looked for food processors that consistently chop food down to evenly sized pieces.
 We also looked for the same kind of consistency in slicing, shredding, grating, and pureeing different foods.
 Having pieces of food all the same size gives you an advantage in cooking since all the chunks of chopped potato or sliced carrots will cook evenly, which is not the case if you’re cooking unevenly cut items.
 It also is important to get a food processor that kneads well so that all the ingredients are completely incorporated into whatever kind of dough you are making.
 Otherwise, you could end up with bread that has an unpleasant and unappetizing texture.